Chapter 1: My Career Gone

 In Windows 95 I use Notepad for writing in combination with Internet Explorer for display.
 I also use Netscape Navigator and Sun Microsystems HotJava for presentation testing.
 I find HotJava's HTML error detector button very useful.
 For document creation I use Microsoft Word.
 Here I can check spelling, although to do this, I have had to create a special dictionary for HTML tags.

 I think both operating systems have their merits but I am using Warp at the moment (Spring 1998) because it also allows me to develop Java applications which can run directly on Warp's desktop.
 Having said that, I can be frequently found working in Windows 95.
-At the time of writing, I am just getting started with Linux.
+I continued with At that time, I am just getting started with Linux.

 The indexes of many technical manuals nowadays are computer-generated.
 They are a compilation of all words (other than common words) into an alphabetic index with page references against each word pointing to where that word occurs within the text.